 Rule 6.2 Co-Payment Fee

 Co-payments are based on the full-time and part-time status, and the child’s age.
-Parents must pay the designated fee once a month to the child care provider, in whichhis/her child(ren) is enrolled.
+Parents must pay the designated fee once a month to the child care provider, in which his/her child(ren) is enrolled.
 Co-payments are assigned by MDHS.
 Providers shall not charge parents co-payment rates that deviate in any way from the co-payment amount issued by MDHS.
+Providers are not authorized to waive a parent's co-payment.
+Co-payments are part of the agreement between MDHS/DECCD and the parent.

 Co-payment fees are divided evenly between the number of children receiving services in the family.
 For example: If the total co-payment is $10 for a family with three (3) children receiving child care services, two (2) children will have a co-payment fee of $3.33 and one (1) child will have a co-payment fee of $3.34.
+If a copayment is divided among children in the family, the divided amount will be shown on the child’s individual certificate.
+The parent is responsible for the monthly copayment amount shown on each certificate.

 Determining Who Pays a Co-Payment Fee

-No Co-Payment Fee
+Co-payment fees are not charged to the following service populations:

-Temporary Assistance for Needy Families (TANF) recipients, ii.Homeless families with no countable income
+Temporary Assistance for Needy Families (TANF) recipients,

-iii.Any family whose income is at or below the federal poverty line
+Homeless families with no countable income,

-Minimum Co-Payment Fee (For families with incomes above the federal poverty line and who meet the conditions in a-f below will have a co-payment fee that is no more than
+Any family whose income is at or below the federal poverty line.

-$10)
+A minimum Co-Payment Fee (For families with incomes above the federal poverty line and who meet the conditions in one of the service populations below will have a co-payment fee that is no more than $10):